dbohdan/fossil-wiki-export/README.md

 ## Requirements

-* Git v2.x.
-The program was tested with v2.25.1.
+* Git 2.x.
+The program has been tested with version 2.25.1.
 * Fossil 2.16 or later.
 (Earlier versions may work but haven't been tested.)
 * Tcl 8.6 or later.